 The Directors are responsible for ensuring the Annual Report and Financial Statements are made available on a website.
-Financial Statements are published on the Company's webpage on the Manager's website (www. albion.capital) in accordance with legislation in the United Kingdom governing the preparation and dissemination of Financial Statements, which may vary from legislation in other jurisdictions.
-The maintenance and integrity of the Manager's website is, so far as it relates to the Company, the responsibility of the Manager.
+Financial Statements are published on the Company's webpage on the Manager's website (www.albion.capital/funds/AADV) in accordance with legislation in the United Kingdom governing the preparation and dissemination of Financial Statements, which may vary from legislation in other jurisdictions.
+The maintenance and integrity of the Company's webpage is the responsibility of the Directors.
+The Directors' responsibility also extends to the ongoing integrity of the Financial Statements contained therein.